 Do you have the pyramid image in your brain?
 Good!
 Let’s continue…

 First, let’s describe in more detail the familiar food pyramid.

 At the bottom of a food pyramid, you have the really healthy foods that you need to eat a lot of, namely vegetables and fruits.
 As you move up one level, you find whole grains and healthy “pseudograins” like quinoa.
 These are good for you but you should still eat more vegetables.
 The next level up you get into healthy meat and dairy products.
-While you can eat these foods, you shouldn’t eat as much as the bottom level vegetables and grains.
+While you can eat these foods, you shouldn’t eat as much as the bottom-level vegetables and grains.
 Near the top of the food pyramid, you’ll find healthy oils like olive oil.
-At the very top, where there’s very little room on the food pyramid, you’ll find the truly unhealthy foods like trans fats, sugar, and pure junk food.
+At the very top, where there’s very little room on the food pyramid, you’ll find truly unhealthy foods like trans fats, sugar, and pure junk food.
 This category is given very little space because you should not be eating much of this.

 Do you have a clearer image of a food pyramid?
 Even better!
 Let’s continue…

 Now, let’s relate the concept of the food pyramid to the WASTE PYRAMID.